Fantastic-Dave/xdccget/README.md

-downloadDir - this defines the default directory used to store the downloaded files logLevel - this defines the default logging level. valid options are info, warn and error allowAllCerts - this options will allow silently all self signed certificates if set to true
+downloadDir - this defines the default directory used to store the downloaded files logLevel - this defines the default logging level. valid options are info, warn and error allowAllCerts - this options will allow silently all self signed certificates if set to true verifyChecksums - this option will automatically wait after the download completed to verify checksums.
+                  please note that if set to true xdccget does not exit after the download finished and you have to manually exit xdccget.
 ```